GigiLi89/pu90px/README.md

 He likes to photograph these objects: Nature, Animals, City Cars, Airplanes and Animals.
 This site is dedicated to his passion for photography and to share it with other with similar interests.

+Please note that I used Code Institutes template when starting the workspace and the project is for educational purposes.

 #### Client Goals

 - Easily navigating through the categories to see the photo of the month.